theinfosecguy/dependaware-test/README.md

 8. Navigate to the "Actions" tab in your repository and manually trigger the "Check Dependencies" and "Create Pull Requests" workflows.

 DependAware will now scan your NPM project, create branches for each outdated dependency, and create pull requests for each branch with detailed titles and descriptions, and labeled with "dependencies".
+It will also run tests for each pull request and update the PR description with the test results.

+## Potential New Features 💡
+- Automatic merging of pull requests when tests pass
+- Customizable test commands and branch naming conventions
+- Support for other package managers such as Yarn, Pip, and Composer
+- Integration with other CI/CD platforms like GitLab CI/CD or Bitbucket Pipelines
+- Automatic notification of dependency updates via email or other communication channels

+Feel free to contribute to this project and help implement these new features or suggest additional ones!